Indexical-Metrics-Measure-Advisory/watchmen-docs/tutorial/getting-started/002-quick-view.md

     -   create dashboard

 ```
-DQC and indicator services are not included
+DQC services are not included
 ```

 #### Tips